Foreign relations of the Ottoman Empire: 1500–1800

 Ottoman policy towards Europe during the 16th century was one of disruption against the Habsburg dynasties.
 The Ottomans collaborated with Francis I of France and his Protestant allies in the 1530s while fighting the Habsburgs.
 Although the French had sought an alliance with the Ottomans as early as 1531, one was not concluded until 1536.
 The sultan then gave the French freedom of trade throughout the empire, and plans were drawn up for an invasion of Italy from both the north and the south in 1537.

 Selim I

-The most dramatic successes came during the short reign of Selim I (1513– 1520), as Ottoman territories were nervous nearly doubled in size after decisive victories over the Persians and Egyptians.
+The most dramatic successes came during the short reign of Selim I (1513– 1520), as Ottoman territories were nearly doubled in size after decisive victories over the Persians and Egyptians.

 Selim I defeated the Mameluke army that controlled Egypt in 1517.
 He conquered Egypt, leaving the Mamelukes as rulers there under a Turkish governor general.
-Selim I move south and took control of Mecca and the West Arabian Coast, suppressed revolts in Anatolia and Syria, and formed an alliance with Algiers.
+Selim I moved south and took control of Mecca and the West Arabian Coast, suppressed revolts in Anatolia and Syria, and formed an alliance with Algiers.
 He died in 1520 as he was preparing an invasion of the island of Rhodes.